Rok standing next to a converted truck in snowy Tysovets, Ukraine

 Part of our ski package excursion was also a day trip to Lviv, the largest city in western Ukraine.
 As a city listed on UNESCO’s World Heritage List, it is full of attractions, landmarks, and places to visit, but we simply wandered through its narrow streets on a cold winter day.

 The most disappointing aspect was browsing through grocery stores, as the shelves were predominantly bare and devoid of essential items.
-There was practically nothing that we could buy, since only locals with special permits were able to purchase the basic goods.
+We could hardly buy anything, as only locals with special permits were allowed to purchase basic goods.

 National Sports Complex Olympiyskiy in Kyiv, covered with snow, Ukraine, Eastern Europe